nilogm/RPDBCS-agent/README.md

-# Enhancing Software User Interactivity in the Oil Industry via LLM-Based Agents
+# Enhancing the Fault Diagnosis Process in the Oil and Gas Industry via LLM-based Agent
 Supplementary material for the article.

 Below are some videos regarding each tool call.